Explainable Deep Learning: A Field Guide for the Uninitiated: Methods for Explaining DNNs

-{\bf Text Explanation.} A group of recent work~\shortcite{zellers2019recognition,liu2019towards,park2018multimodal,kim2018textual,hendricks2016generating,camburu2018snli,hind2019ted} achieve the explainable goal via augmenting the original DNN architecture with an explanation generation component and conducting joint training to provide natural language explanations along with the model decisions.
-Such explainable methods are quite straight-forward and layman-friendly since the explanations are presented directly using natural language sentences, instead of figures or statistical data that usually require professional knowledge to digest.
-The explanation could be either generated word by word similar to a sequence generation task~\shortcite{hendricks2016generating,park2018multimodal,camburu2018snli,kim2018textual,liu2019towards}, or be predicted from multiple candidate choices~\shortcite{zellers2019recognition}.
-Despite how explanations are provided, there exist two facts that may potentially limit the usage of such intrinsic methods.
-First, these explainable methods require supervision on explanations during training, thus the dataset should have corresponding explanation annotations.
-However, such a dataset is relatively rare in real life and extra efforts should be paid to generate annotations.
-Second, a recent work~\shortcite{oana2019make} discovers there exists inconsistency in generated explanations, which undermines the trust in the explanations provided by the model.
-Keeping both the merits and limitations in mind, we now introduce some related work below.
+{\bf Text Explanation.} A group of recent work~\cite{zellers2019recognition,liu2019towards,park2018multimodal,kim2018textual,hendricks2016generating,camburu2018snli,hind2019ted} achieve the explainable goal via augmenting the original DNN architecture with an explanation generation component and conducting joint training to provide natural language explanations along with the model decisions, similar to what is illustrated in Figure \ref{fig:joint}.
+Such explainable methods are quite straightforward and the explanations that they produce are layman-friendly since the explanations are presented directly using natural language sentences, instead of figures or statistical data that usually require professional knowledge to digest.
+The explanation could be either generated word by word similar to a sequence generation task~\cite{hendricks2016generating,park2018multimodal,camburu2018snli,kim2018textual,liu2019towards}, or be predicted from multiple candidate choices~\cite{zellers2019recognition}.

+The primary advantage of joint training text explanations is that the practitioner can tailor the explanations to the users' needs while using state-of-the-art models.
+This way, the practitioner can get the best of both worlds.
+On the other hand, obtaining the appropriate (labeled) dataset for the explanation generation component is difficult and time-consuming.
+Furthermore, the practitioner must overcome the additional difficulties that joint training presents when training multiple models jointly instead of training a single model.
+Finally, it is known that the generated explanations exhibit some inconsistencies~\cite{oana2019make} which undermines the trust in the explanations provided by the model.

-\shortciteA{hendricks2016generating} is an early work that provides text justifications along with its image classification results.
+\cite{hendricks2016generating} is an early work that provides text justifications along with its image classification results.
 The approach combines image captioning, sampling, and deep reinforcement learning to generate textual explanations.
 The class information is incorporated into the text explanations, which makes this method distinct from normal image captioning models that only consider visual information, via i) include class as an additional input for text generation and ii) adopt a reinforcement learning based loss that encourages generated sentences to include class discriminative information.